Naviden/Python_Introduction/Projects/Advance_Level.md

-# Practical Python Projects for Undergraduate Students

-This document outlines a series of practical Python projects designed to enhance the applied skills of undergraduate students.
-Each project focuses on a key area of data analysis, from data cleaning to predictive modeling, using real-world datasets to provide hands-on experience.

 ## 1. Data Manipulation and Cleaning: COVID-19 Data Cleanup

 **Objective:** Improve skills in data cleaning and manipulation using `pandas` and `numpy`.